alexismgjackson-github/nanamis/README.md

 - Setting the URL and tracking browsing history with Links
 - Filtering menu item types via useSearchParams

+### _EXPORTING/IMPORTING DATA_

+- Using named imports and setting type="module" in the script tag
+- Using map to iterate over the array of objects

 ### _USESTATE_

 - Toggle view of modals